-Figure D16: green infrastructure included in the streetscape; source: deeproot.com
+Figure D16: Green infrastructure included in the streetscape; source: deeproot.com

-Figure D18: solar arrays built in parking lots on Michigan State University's campus
+Figure D18: Solar arrays built in parking lots on Michigan State University's campus

-Figure D17: electric vehicle charging stations at the Novi Public Library; see subsection 5.2.15 for details on EV charging stations
+Figure D17: Electric vehicle charging stations at the Novi Public Library; see subsection 5.2.15 for details on EV charging stations

-The images on this page are examples of sustainable components that can be constructed on a site.
+The images on this page are examples of sustainable components that can be incorporated in site planning.
 These components are integrated into a site in parking lots or landscaping areas.